-PORTLAND, Ore. — Multnomah County's Sheriff is sounding the alarm as two jails in the Portland area are nearing capacity.
+PORTLAND, Ore. — Multnomah County's sheriff is sounding the alarm as two jails in the Portland area are nearing capacity.

-Once jails hit 95% capacity, or 'Red Alert' level, a forced release will be triggered by state law.
+Once jails hit 95% capacity, or "Red Alert" level, a forced release will be triggered by state law.

 "Forced releases, when you look at the system as a whole, that is a reflection of the failure of our systems of accountability and our rehabilitative goals," said Morrisey O'Donnell during a county meeting Monday.

-Morrisey O'Donnell is advocating for more funding to help hire more staff and increase capacity at the jails.
+Morrisey O'Donnell is advocating for funding to help hire more staff and increase capacity at the jails.

 Multnomah County Commissioner Julia Brim-Edwards told KGW the alert highlights a need for increased funding, which is something she's advocated for in the past.